smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 You should wrap any setting data RPC in the handler of the `SDLGetInteriorVehicleDataConsent` request.

 !!!
 Note
-The following `SDLGetInteriorVehicleDataConsent` example is for Core v6.0+ only.
-Pre v6.0 only allows access to the main Modules of each type so this example is unnecessary
+`SDLGetInteriorVehicleDataConsent` is for Core v6.0+ only.
 !!!

 @![iOS]